• News

 “The humane, sustainable harvesting of wild deer is crucial to protecting our woodlands and our environment,” Robinson says, and they certainly do their part.
 They cull the herds by about 1,200 a year, and he says that at one point earlier in his career he personally killed 600 a year for food.
 “Realistically, what I’d do is I’d be out three or four afternoons or mornings a week, and on each one of those outings we’d usually shoot three or four deer,” Robinson says.
 “Nowadays, I shoot far less than that—maybe 100 a year—because I don’t have a lot of time.”

-Does are Best for Management
+Does Are Best for Management

 Most of the deer they take are female, he says, because preventing them from breeding further makes more sense from a management standpoint.
 He and his team also shoot bucks, just not as often, and impressively sized racks of antlers are never the goal.